 Cost of revenue includes costs related to servicing member accounts, managing customer and partner relationships and processing reimbursement claims.
 Expenditures include personnel-related costs, depreciation, amortization, stock-based compensation, common expense allocations (such as office rent, supplies, and other overhead expenses), new member and participant supplies, and other operating costs related to servicing our members.
-Other components of cost of revenue include interest paid to members on custodial cash and interchange costs incurred in connection with processing card transactions for our members.
+Other components of cost of revenue include interest retained by members on custodial cash and interchange costs incurred in connection with processing card transactions for our members.

 Service costs.
-Service costs (previously referred to as account costs) include the servicing costs described above.
+Service costs include the servicing costs described above.
 Additionally, for new accounts, we incur on-boarding costs associated with the new accounts, such as new member welcome kits, the cost associated with issuance of new payment cards and costs of marketing materials that we produce for our Network Partners.

 Custodial costs.
-Custodial costs are comprised of interest paid to our HSA Members and fees we pay to banking consultants whom we use to help secure agreements with our FDIC-insured custodial depository banking partners.
-Interest is paid to HSA Members on a tiered basis.
-The interest rates paid to HSA Members can be changed at any time upon required notice, which is typically 30 days.
+Custodial costs are comprised of interest retained by our HSA Members and fees we pay to banking consultants whom we use to help secure agreements with our FDIC-insured custodial depository banking partners.
+Interest retained by HSA Members is calculated on a tiered basis.
+The interest rates retained by HSA Members can change based on a formula or upon required notice.

 Interchange costs.
-Interchange costs (previously referred to as card costs) are comprised of costs we incur in connection with processing payment transactions initiated by our members.
+Interchange costs are comprised of costs we incur in connection with processing payment transactions initiated by our members.
 Due to the substantiation requirement on RA-linked payment card transactions, which is the requirement that we confirm each purchase involves a qualified medical expense as defined under applicable law, payment card costs are higher for RA card transactions.
 In addition to fixed per card fees, we are assessed additional transaction costs determined by the amount of the transaction.